 Other revenues consist primarily of optional services or product enhancements, such as extended cardholder protection, concierge services, cardholder services, and fees for licensing.

 The global market for cashless payment solutions, such as credit and debit card transactions, has grown rapidly, particularly in emerging markets.
 Africa has the largest percentage of people using mobile banking.
 Similarly, Americans have the highest number of non-cash users.
-A research report by MasterCard indicated that in 2014, non-cash penetration was around 44% of total Personal Consumption Expenditure.
 This indicates that consumers spend a significant amount through cards rather than cash or checks.
 The trend is only expected to continue.
 Outside of the U.S., non-cash penetration is much lower, but the use of cards is expected to increase at a higher rate in emerging markets than in mature markets.

 Visa has begun offering more services that will enable the payment of bills from mobile devices.
 Mobile phone payments are gaining rapid popularity, coinciding with the surge in smartphone sales.
 An increasing number of smartphones manufactured now utilize near-field communication (NFC) chips, which facilitate mobile payments.